captionpoint/captionpoint-plays/THE-LUCKIEST.md

 That my...
 ---
 ## LISSETTE:
-Say it.
+You have to say it like you mean it.
 ---
 ## PETER:
 I’m saying it!
----
-Stop being bossy!
----
-## LISSETTE:
-Say it.
----
-## PETER:
-That my really fun and awesome friend Lissette.
----
-## LISSETTE:
-You have to mean it.
----
-You have to say it with so much sincerity.
----
-## PETER:
-I mean it!
 ---
 ## LISSETTE:
 You don’t sound like you mean it